How Severely will COVID-19 Impact SUI Tax Rates?

 Disclaimer: The information provided herein is subject to change.
 It is intended as general guidance and not intended to convey specific tax or legal advice.
 Before taking any actions, employers should consult with internal and/or external counsel.

-1 Per U.S. Department of Labor Unemployment Insurance Weekly Claims News Releases issued from March 26th to July 30th, 2020.
-The amount reported for the week ended July 25th represents the advance figures for seasonally adjusted initial claims.
+1 Per U.S. Department of Labor Unemployment Insurance Weekly Claims News Releases issued from March 26, 2020 to March 18, 2021.
+The amount reported for the week ended March 13th represents the advance figures for seasonally adjusted initial claims.
 2 Per U.S. Department of Labor, Office of Unemployment Insurance Weekly Claims Data.
-3 Per Average Employer Contribution Rates by State issued by the U.S. Department of Labor and Unemployment Insurance Data Summary for 1st Quarter 2020, Employment & Training Administration.
+3 Per Average Employer Contribution Rates by State issued by the U.S. Department of Labor.
 4 Recessionary period according to the Federal Reserve.
 5 Per 2020 SUI Trust Fund Solvency Report issued by the U.S. Department of Labor, Office of Unemployment Insurance, Division of Fiscal and Actuarial Services (February 2020).
 6 Per data obtained from the TreasuryDirect site (a service offered by the U.S. Department of the Treasury Bureau of the Fiscal Service).
 7 Per respective Unemployment Insurance Data Summary reports published by the U.S. Department of Labor.
 8 Per Comparison of State Unemployment Insurance Laws 2019 issued by the U.S. Department of Labor, Employment and Training Administration.
 9 Per IRC Section 3302 and related U.S. Treasury Regulations.

 Recommended For You